 By policy, faculty and staff should e-mail students' Rebelmail accounts only.
 Rebelmail is UNLV's official e-mail system for students.
-It is one of the primary ways students receive official university communication.
-All UNLV students receive a Rebelmail account after admission to the university.
-Non-admitted students should contact the Student Help Desk at (702) 895-0761, in the Student Union Room 231, or by e-mail: studenthelp@unlv.edu.
-See http://rebelmail.unlv.edu/ for additional information.
+It is one of the primary ways students receive official university communication such as information about deadlines, major campus events, and announcements.
+All UNLV students receive a Rebelmail account after they have been admitted to the university.
+Students' e-mail prefixes are listed on class rosters.
+The suffix is always @unlv.nevada.edu.
+Emailing within WebCampus is acceptable.